kyma-incubator/compass/docs/connector/02-01-connector-service.md

 The Connector generates client certificates which are used to secure the communication between Compass and the connected external solutions.

 Generating a new client certificate is the first step in the process of configuring an Application.
 Kyma stores the Root Certificate and serves as the Certificate Authority (CA) when you configure a new Application.
-When you generate a new client certificate, the Connectors returns it along with the CA certificate (the Root Certificate) to allow validation.
+When you generate a new client certificate, the Connector returns it along with the CA certificate (the Root Certificate) to allow validation.

 This diagram illustrates the client certificate generation flow in details: